Man charged with residential burglary, gun theft in three cases

 A police report said that a relative of Overstreet notified police earlier this week that he was allegedly breaking into cars and had stolen a gun.

-On Tuesday, another charge of residential burglary was added alleging he entered a home in the 600 block of South Mattis Avenue on May 16 as the residents slept and stole a wallet, electronic table, laptop computer, Apple watch and a credit card which he used later at a gas station.
+On Tuesday, another charge of residential burglary was added alleging he entered a home in the 600 block of South Mattis Avenue on May 16 as the residents slept and stole a wallet, electronic tablet, laptop computer, Apple watch and credit card that he used later at a gas station.

-Officers interviewed him Sunday and he admitted that he had a semi-automatic handgun that he had stolen from a car on Carson Avenue on May 31.
+Officers interviewed him Sunday and he admitted that he had a semi-automatic handgun that he had stolen from a car May 31 on Carson Avenue.
 On Monday, he admitted to police he had also taken items from the Mattis Avenue home May 16.

-The police reporst said Overstreet had previously been hospitalized for mental illness and does not have an FOID.
+The police report said Overstreet had previously been hospitalized for mental illness and does not have an Firearm Owners Identification card.

-Judge Adam Dill ordered Overstreet to have no contact with the victims in the cases and warned him that if convicted of the new crimes, he could have to serve the sentences after any he might receive for a residential burglary that allegedly happened April 19 in Champaign.
+Judge Adam Dill ordered Overstreet to have no contact with the victims in the cases and warned him that if convicted of the new crimes, he could have to serve the sentences after any he might receive for an alleged April 19 residential burglary in Champaign.

 Overstreet had been released on recognizance in that case.